markthomas007/Stanley-Parable-Ultra-Mod-Delux/README.md

-# Stanley Parable Ultra Mod Delux
+# Stanley Parable Ultra Mod Deluxe

 This is a mod for The Stanley Parable: Ultra Deluxe game.
 It adds keybinds that do different things in the game and even allows you to change the scene you are in.